The Urban Congestion Report (UCR): Documentation and Definitions

 Initial UCR quarterly reports used 2010 HPMS traffic volumes, which was the most recently available conflated data at the time of production.
 A conflation completed by TTI in 2015 provided 2013 HPMS traffic volumes from 2014 through 2016.
 Another conflation was completed by TTI in 2016 and now provides 2015 HPMS traffic volumes.
 Therefore, all UCR quarterly reports produced for CY2017 and onward use the most recently available 2015 HPMS traffic volume data.

 The following highlights key calculation procedures of the NPMRDS-based UCR:

-- The basic spatial unit of analysis for the NPMRDS-based UCR is traffic message channel (TMC) paths, which are relatively short (an average of 1.3 miles among all 52 MSAs) directional roadway segments that are defined by a consortium of commercial traffic information providers.
+- The basic spatial unit of analysis is traffic message channel (TMC) paths, which are relatively short (an average of 0.75 miles among all 52 MSAs) directional roadway segments that are defined by a consortium of commercial traffic information providers.

-- To make meaningful year-to-year comparisons in the NPMRDS-based UCR, it is necessary to keep certain calculation parameters as consistent as possible; therefore, researchers used a 12-month trailing average (of monthly free-flow speeds) for performance measure calculations.
+- To make meaningful year-to-year comparisons, it is necessary to keep certain calculation parameters as consistent as possible.
+For example, the same 3 months are compared within each year to minimize differences due to seasonal variation.
+Similarly, a 12-month trailing average of monthly free-flow speeds is used in the performance measure calculations.